TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

    with CSS-classes that can be styled in a stylesheet.
 The formats have to be defined by names, short description and according styling.
    CKEditor offers a dropdown button for those block-styles.

+   Editing the Source could allow the user optionally to add special HTML-elements or attributes like `id`, `class` or more.

 #.
 It might be desired to allow users to upload files like images,
    PDF-documents or other multi-media-content.
 Images and perhaps some other file-types could be displayed in the content, further file-types could be linked.

+#.
+Editing data in the frontend requires that applying forms are pre-filled
+   with existing data.
+This might require some considerations concerning multiple aspects.

 #.
 Links might be choosen out of the existing pages of the website, those
    links can be added as internal instead of external links but require